Pregnant woman sitting

 • 75-80% of hospitalizations due to RSV happened during the first 6 months of life.

-• Vaccinating with Pfizer’s ABRYSVO during weeks 32 through 36 of pregnancy helps protect your baby against RSV during their first 6 months.
+Pregnant women should receive Pfizer’s ABRYSVO during weeks 32 through 36 of pregnancy

-• During pregnancy, your body naturally passes on antibodies that protect your baby against bacteria and viruses in the first few months of life, before they’re old enough to develop their own protection.
+• During pregnancy, your body naturally passes on antibodies that help protect your baby against bacteria and viruses, like RSV, in the first few months of life, before they’re old enough to develop their own protection.
+Pfizer’s ABRYSVO helps your body create RSV antibodies that are passed to your unborn baby to help protect them from birth through 6 months.

 Most common side effects of Pfizer’s ABRYSVO

-• Pregnant women who received Pfizer’s ABRYSVO most commonly reported pain at the injection site, headache, muscle pain and nausea.
+Pregnant women who received Pfizer's ABRYSVO most commonly reported pain at the injection site, headache, muscle pain and nausea.

 Pfizer’s ABRYSVO is given between weeks 32 through 36 of pregnancy